justinmeza/lci/README.md

 # lci - a LOLCODE interpreter written in C

-NOTE:  For the latest LOLCODE language features, including a standard library (`CAN HAS STDIO?`), networking (`CAN HAS SOCKS?`), strings (`CAN HAS STRING?`), arrays (`BUKKIT`), and more, please use the [`future`](https://github.com/justinmeza/lci/tree/future) branch (see an example at https://github.com/justinmeza/httpd.lol/blob/master/httpd.lol)!
-The `main` branch is maintained for backwards compatibility with the LOLCODE 1.2 language specification, but all future development should be done on the `future` branch.
+NOTE:  For the latest LOLCODE language features, including a standard library (`CAN HAS STDIO?`), networking (`CAN HAS SOCKS?`), strings (`CAN HAS STRING?`), and more, please use the [`future`](https://github.com/justinmeza/lci/tree/future) branch (see an example at https://github.com/justinmeza/httpd.lol/blob/master/httpd.lol)!
+The `main` branch is maintained for backwards compatibility with the LOLCODE 1.3 language specification (https://github.com/justinmeza/lolcode-spec/tree/master/v1.3
+), but all future development should be done on the `future` branch.

 ## LICENSE